tamberg/idea/README.md

 dance
 ```

-> Idea: what you imagine, loosely sticking to constraints.
+> Idea: what you imagine, loosely related to these terms.

 ## IoT example
 Check the predefined _iot_ categories.